New Hebrides Trench

-The New Hebrides Trench is an oceanic trench which extends to over 7.1 km deep in the Southern Pacific Ocean.
-It lies to the northeast of New Caledonia and the Loyalty Islands, to the southwest of Vanuatu, east of Australia, and south of Papua New Guinea and the Solomon Islands.
-The trench was formed as a result of the subduction zone.
-The Australian Plate is being subducted under the New Hebrides Plate causing volcanism which produced the Vanuatu archipelago.
+The New Hebrides Trench (perhaps better termed the South New Hebrides Trench) is an oceanic trench which is over 7.1 km deep in the Southern Pacific Ocean.
+It lies to the northeast of New Caledonia and the Loyalty Islands, to the southwest of Vanuatu (formerly known as the New Hebrides), east of Australia, and south of Papua New Guinea and the Solomon Islands.
+The trench was formed as a result of a subduction zone.
+The Australian plate is being subducted under the New Hebrides plate causing volcanism which produced the Vanuatu archipelago.

-The trench was first explored in 2013 by the University of Aberdeen's Oceanlab team.
+The trench was first described in 1962 by the U.S. research vessel "Spencer F. Baird", in the Scripps Institution of Oceanography Proa Expedition and was explored in more detail in 2013 by the University of Aberdeen's Oceanlab team.
 They found cusk-eels, prawns, and other eels, and crustaceans.
 This is significantly different from other deep sea trenches that have been studied.